Harsh reality: Salespeople are sometimes associated with negative personality traits.

 Lucky for you, you’ve grown thick skin over the years and the judgments bounce off.
 Otherwise, you wouldn’t still be in sales.

 Before we dive into the negative personality traits that help salespeople, let’s start off with some of the more positive traits: friendliness, extroversion, and agreeableness.
 Salespeople are people people.

 But there’s a flip side to that coin, as some of the same traits that many people view as negative, or undesirable, can actually be of great benefit to a salesperson.
-That’s not to say that all negative traits can be useful, and there are plenty, such as arrogance, deceitfulness, and cunning, which are not only repellent, but can taint an entire profession, which, like many others, is often viewed through the prism of its worst elements.
+That’s not to say that all negative traits can be useful, and there are plenty, such as arrogance, deceitfulness, and cunning, which are not only repellent but can taint an entire profession.

-The traits we’re referring to are ones which are cautioned against in other industries, and (mostly) in everyday life.
-But in the day-to-day of a salesperson, these same “negative” traits can not only help them perform their duties, but can be seen as quite desirable, when not taken to their extreme.
+The traits we’re referring to are ones cautioned against in other industries, and (mostly) in everyday life.
+But in the day-to-day of a salesperson, these same “negative” traits can not only help them close deals and stay sane, but can be seen as quite desirable, when not taken to their extreme.

-Here are five negative personality traits which can actually help salespeople succeed:
+Here are five negative personality traits that can be positive, helping salespeople succeed:

 Assertiveness is often conflated with pushiness, and even though it’s a fine line, for salespeople, the two are (or should be) mutually exclusive.

 Some people find assertiveness to be an irritating quality, imagining a person who constantly bulldozes everyone in sight in order to get their way.
 But an assertive salesperson isn’t pushy or aggressive, they’re simply able to do their job without being cowed by meekness or timidity, traits which can hobble an otherwise promising and ambitious sales rep.

 So while assertiveness isn’t always viewed as a positive personal characteristic, for sales managers looking to hire a new sales rep, an assertive one is likely to look very attractive indeed.